ahjolsenbics/EvanySeg/README.md

 If you're interested in learning more about EvanySeg, we would appreciate your references to [our paper](https://arxiv.org/pdf/2409.14874).

 ## Dataset
-The EvanySeg model was trained based on 107,055 2D images, accompanied by 206,596 object-level ground truth masks.
+The EvanySeg model was trained based on 2D images, accompanied by object-level ground truth masks.
 Segmentation predictions for training the EvanySeg model were generated using SAM, MedSAM, and SAM-Med2D.
-In total, 619,044 object-level image-mask pairs were utilized, with each image and corresponding mask resized to 244 × 244 pixels for training the segmentation evaluation model.

 The filesystem hierarchy of the dataset is as follows:

 ```